Crowds to crowdfunding: Soccer ace targets fans' hearts and wallets

 ‘SUPPORTING THE CLUB’

-The risks associated with the Stevenage bonds are clearly laid out in the documentation and users are also asked to self-certify as experienced, wealthy or everyday investors before applying to buy the bonds online.
+The risks associated with the Stevenage bonds are clearly laid out in the documentation and investors are also asked to self-certify as experienced or wealthy before applying to buy the bonds online.

-Carole Legrand, a 65-year old Stevenage fan, invested 1,000 pounds after a small lottery win.
+Carole Le Grand, a 65-year old Stevenage fan who invested 1,000 pounds after a small lottery win, said she could not remember her answers to the questionnaire but would not fall into either category.

 Fausto Zanetton, the former banker at Goldman Sachs and Morgan Stanley who co-founded Tifosy, said clubs are vetted carefully.
 “We’ve said no to many clubs because we were not comfortable,” he told Reuters.